oaaees/Leetcode-TopInterview150/README.md

-## 150 Leetcode problems
+## Leetcode problems

-This is a recopilation of leetcode studyplan called Top Interview 150 from https://leetcode.com/studyplan/top-interview-150/
+This is a recopilation of leetcode problems, each file solves the exercise with the same name

 To run these solutions you need to compile and execute running: